Last updated: 11 MARCH 2020

 The Japanese Embassy in Manila has just announced that visa applicants must answer and submit an additional questionnaire.
-The move was made in accordance to the Japanese government’s decision to impose restrictions on travelers from China’s Hubei Province.
+The move was made in accordance to the Japanese government’s decision to impose restrictions on travelers who have visited some parts of China, Iran, and South Korea.
 The announcement was posted on the embassy’s official website on February 3.

-According to the new policy, non-Japanese applicants who have traveled to Hubei Province within 14 days before arrival in Japan or non-Japanese applicants who hold a passport issued by the Hubei Province Authority will NOT be allowed to enter Japan, unless in exceptional cases.
+According to the new policy, non-Japanese applicants who have traveled to the following countries within 14 days before arrival in Japan will NOT be allowed to enter Japan, unless in exceptional cases:

 In line with this, visa applicants must complete a new form.
 It contains only two questions:

-- Have you travelled to Hubei Province in the People’s Republic of China within 14 days before arriving day in Japan?
+- Have you travelled to the specified areas within 14 days before arriving day in Japan?

-- After receiving visa, do you have plan to stay in Hubei Province in the People’s Republic of China within 14 days before arriving day in Japan?
+- After receiving visa, do you have any plan to stay in the specified areas within 14 days before arriving day in Japan?

 If you want your visa application to be approved, the only acceptable answer to these questions is NO. But it is important to be honest about this, so if you have been to Hubei, we recommend that you just cancel your application for now.

-In addition, if you’re flying to Japan soon with a valid multiple entry visa AND you have been or are planning to go to Hubei within 14 days before your arrival, the Immigration authorities in Japan have the right to deny you entry.
+- If you’re flying to Japan soon with a valid multiple entry visa AND you have been or are planning to go to the affected areas within 14 days before your arrival, the Immigration authorities in Japan have the right to deny you entry.

 For more information about Japan visa application, here are our detailed guides: